eosfor/eosfor.github.io/content/article/agentic-ai-infra-sim/index.md

 ```

 Essentially:
 1. We generate a batch of requests with random sizes.
 2. We decide whether to direct them, split them, or drop them.
 3. We calculate how many tokens went through and the costs in dollars.
 4. We collect all these stats in a DataFrame and spit out summary statistics.

+You can find the notebook [here](https://github.com/eosfor/scripting-notes/blob/8d0af479302fd43f40b73627d16f72d8a12c7d79/notebooks/en/agentic-ai-infra-simulation/sim.ipynb)

-5. Results: The Grand Reveal
+## Results: The Grand Reveal

 After 100 simulation runs, we got some neat summary statistics: